szabgab/awesome-for-non-programmers/README.md

 * [awesome-eli5](https://github.com/swapagarwal/awesome-eli5): 👶 Tech "explained" Like you're Five! git.io/eli5
 * [awesome-inspiration](https://github.com/swapagarwal/awesome-inspiration): 🔥 A curated list of content worth sharing to help you get inspired! ⚡️
 * [Oppia](https://github.com/oppia/oppia/wiki/Teaching-with-Oppia): [Oppia](https://www.oppia.org) Oppia is an online learning tool that enables anyone to easily create and share interactive activities.
+* [A-to-Z-Resources-for-Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students) This is dynamic list for everything you need to know for coder or non-coder.
+Make yourself comfortable while updating list and using any of the resoruce listed.

 ## Contributing to this list